wizzy-design/tip-calculator-app-main/README.md

 This is my solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview
+The site is made for screen sizes 1440px, so you may need to zoom out to see it properly.

 ### The challenge